dmouscher/nomic/rules.md

 If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player/party unable to complete a turn is the winner.
 Winning entities include both players and parties.
 A party wins if any one player from a party wins.

 This rule takes precedence over every other rule determining the winner.

+## 328
+Player(s) may transfer gold from their personal account to the personal account of another player(s).
+Player(s) may transfer gold from their personal account to the account of the party they belong to.
+Both actions must be declared in #game for them to be valid.